Find out how you can easily turn ordinary household stuff and plants into a homemade dog repellent, that will help keep dogs out of your garden.

-Dogs dislike the smell and taste of mustard oil.
-You can use it as it is by spraying in areas you wouldn’t want dogs in.
+How to use it: You can use it as it is by spraying in areas you wouldn’t want dogs around.

-For a more effective solution, mix chili pepper powder or black pepper in oil instead of water.
-Oil can help release the active ingredient in peppers called the capsaicin.
-It’s the very thing that dogs are averted to.
+How to make it: For a more effective solution, mix chili pepper powder or black pepper in oil instead of water.
+Oil can help release the active ingredient in peppers called capsaicin.

 7. Coffee Grounds Dog Repellent